gavinpaul-6/SOC-Lab/README.md

 For this part of the lab, I wanted to replicate a small-medium business Active Directory environment with a bunch of users.
 This wasn't necessary for this lab, but I wanted to make it as realistic with 1000 users instead of 2 or 3.
 I utilized a Powershell script from Josh Madakor's AD Lab on YouTube to generate users.
 I also had invested in two Powershell books last year to help me learn more.

-The two book resources I personally recommend for this:
+The two book resources I recommend for this:
 - Learn Powershell in a Month of Lunches by Travis Plunk and James Petty
 - Learn Powershell Scripting in a Month of Lunches by Dom Jones and Jeffery Hicks